coyotespike/coyotespike.github.io/_posts/2016-08-31-TwobyTufte.md

 ### Simplicity and Ink Minimization<a id="orgheadline2"></a>

-Tufte's Strunkian quest pursues another theme through many charts:
+Tufte pursues his Strunkian theme through many charts:

 > Maximise the data-ink ratio, within reason.

 I was surprised at how much of the ink on a chart can be removed, making for a simpler and clearer chart with an increase in understanding.

-For instance, on a bar chart, not only gride lines, but even the *bars* are redundant!
+For instance, on a bar chart, not only grid lines, but even the *bars* are redundant!
 The bar chart becomes a white grid.
 Bar plots, which usually have a "barrel and whiskers," become lines with dots to show the mass.
 The range-frame, or even better, the dot-dash chart, replaces the usual scatter plot grid.

 Another way of putting the same lesson is, "Forgo chartjunk."
-I will steal a couple of quotations from EI, which continues the analysis of chartjunk.
+I will steal a couple of quotations from *EI*, which continues the analysis of chartjunk.

 Some flavors of chartjunk are silly pictures designed to entertain at a simple
 level: "Lurking behind chartjunk is contempt both for information and for the